memobc/memolab-manual/README.md

 All other colors<br>
 are up to you.<br>

+## Lab travel
+The lab will typically pay for full-time lab members to present their work at major conferences (e.g., SFN, CNS, CEMS).
+In general, the work should be "new" in that it has not been presented previously, and it should be appropriate for the conference.
+When I set our grant budgets, I estimate $1500 per trip, so your reimbursable costs should be around that amount or less.
+Meal costs will be reimbursed for people who are presenting work from the lab.
+The lab will also pay for new grad students and postdocs to attend one conference in their first year in lab.
+If travel expenses are being paid off of a grant, additional restrictions may apply (talk to me).
+All of these guidelines, of course, depend on the availability of funds.

 ## Recommendation letters
 Letters of recommendation are one of the many benefits of working in a research lab.
 I will write a letter for any student or lab member who has spent at least one year in the lab.
 Letters will be provided for shorter-term lab members in exceptional circumstances (e.g., new graduate students or postdocs applying for fellowships).
 I maintain this policy because I do not think that I can adequately evaluate someone who has been around for less than a year.